-In addition to the above actions, we have taken steps to minimize the adverse impacts of the COVID-19 pandemic on our business and to protect the safety of our employees and have instituted daily mandatory safety talks for all employees; emphasized more frequent washing of hands and tools, social distancing, wearing masks and work protocols.
+In addition to the above actions, we continue to take steps to minimize the adverse impacts of the COVID-19 pandemic on our business and to protect the safety of our employees, and we continue to emphasize wearing of masks, more frequent washing of hands and tools, social distancing, and work protocols.
+Limbach's COVID-19 policy is based on the best practices provided by the Centers for Disease Control and Prevention ("CDC") and OSHA for essential workers.